-- formulation of objectives and choice of appropriate methods and methodology used; - work with data and information; - logical process being used; - the structure of paragraphs and chapters; - work with scientific literature (citations, standards;) - comprehensibility of the text and level of language; - clarity and professionalism of expression in the thesis; - formal presentation of the thesis the overall impression; - achievement of objectives, formulation of conclusions; - abstract (summary) and key-words comply with the content of the thesis.
+- thesis topic and thesis significance (relevance) - formulation of objectives and choice of appropriate methods and methodology used; - logical process being used; - theoretical background of the author; - the structure of paragraphs and chapters; - work with scientific literature (citations, standards); - comprehensibility of the text and level of language; - clarity and professionalism of expression in the thesis; - formal presentation of the thesis the overall impression; - achievement of objectives, formulation of conclusions; - specialised contribution of the thesis and its usage in practice; - abstract (summary) and key-words comply with the content of the thesis; - the author's approach to solving the given topic; - the author's collaboration with the thesis supervisor and the department.

-If both the thesis supervisor and the opponent grade the bachelor thesis as 'failed' the student will not have fulfilled the requirements for the FSE and will not be permitted to take the FSE, i.e., the student will not defend his or her thesis or take exams in the FSE subjects.
+If both the thesis supervisor and the opponent grade the master thesis as 'failed' the student will not have fulfilled the requirements for the FSE and will not be permitted to take the FSE, i.e., the student will not defend his or her thesis or take exams in the FSE subjects.

-The result of the bachelor thesis defense at the FSE includes both the assessments by the thesis supervisor, the opponent and the committee which, apart from the thesis itself, focus on the quality of the presentation, the discussion in relation to the assessments and the student's responses during the discussion.
+The result of the master thesis defense at the FSE includes both the assessments by the thesis supervisor, the opponent and the committee which, apart from the thesis itself, focus on the quality of the presentation, the discussion in relation to the assessments and the student's responses during the discussion.
 Overall results which the student acquired throughout his/her studies are also taken to consideration.